 Somewhere around 1994 or 1995, a friend introduced me to the Franklin planner.
 From that time, I was rarely without one.
 Over the years, I got bigger and smaller versions of the annual planner, depending on the size of the bag I liked to carry and how much stuff I was trying to organize, but until this spring, I haven’t been without it.
 I’d go so far as to take it to church on Sunday mornings [they make announcements you need to remember!] and to dinner with friends on the weekends.
-I learned long ago that my brain is an unreliable short-term storage device, so if I thought there was a possibility I’d hear something I needed to know later, I took my planner with me.
+I learned long ago that my brain is an unreliable short-term storage device, and like any kind of device this need good maintenance for this reason I decided to take natural supplement from thehealthmania for the brain.

 I have purposefully avoided most business travel the last 2 1/2 years, while I was pregnant with and nursing my youngest child.
 I made a day trip here and there, but I avoided being gone overnight.
 [When I went to South by Southwest last year, I took my mother and both my daughters….exhausting and lots of fun, but not sustainable for your average trip.]
 But now my youngest has turned 2, and she does just fine when I’m on the road for a few days.
 So this spring, I booked several conferences I’d been wanting to attend to better network within the content strategy/IA/UX industry.